osterbergmarcus/osterbergmarcus.github.io/_posts/2015-12-16-vuejsTodoApp.markdown

 will be used for our component <my-tasks>*/
   template: '#my-tasks-template',

-//Computed property for our logic and method property for functions
+//Computed property for logic and method property for functions
   computed: {
     complete: function(todo){
       return this.list.filter(this.isCompleted);